Trintech Inc., (“Trintech,” “Company,” “we,” “us”) respects the privacy of individuals who visit this website, www.trintech.com, (“you”).

-Trintech adheres to the Privacy Shield Privacy Principles for the collection, use, and retention of such Personal Data from European Union member countries and Switzerland.
+This Policy complies with the EU-US Privacy Shield Framework and the Swiss–US Privacy Shield Framework as set forth by the US Department of Commerce regarding such collection, use, and retention of such Personal Data from European Union member countries and the United Kingdom and Switzerland, respectively.
 A detailed description of the EU-U.S. and Swiss- U.S. Privacy Shield Principles can be found on the U.S Department of Commerce website at https://www.privacyshield.gov/EU-US-Framework.

 As a rule, Trintech does not collect any Personal Data from its Customers; however, its Customers are provided the capability under the Services mentioned in Section 2 above to upload Personal Data as a supporting file for Customer use under the Services.
 In such circumstances, the Personal Data is required to be masked before it is received by Trintech by the Customer, or otherwise encrypted.
 Where a Trintech Customer has uploaded a supporting file to Trintech that contains any Personal Data, Trintech may exchange such Personal Data between various affiliated companies and their operations, worldwide, all as necessary to provide the application Services requested by its Customers from Trintech or for general administrative purposes.
 Trintech may also use facilities, Employees or contractors worldwide to process or back-up information or to provide certain services to Trintech.
 Where a European or Swiss Customer of Trintech has uploaded a supporting file to Trintech that contains any such Personal Data, or Trintech receives it from its European affiliates, such Customer or the respective European affiliate will inform those individuals about the purposes for which it collects and uses such Personal Data about them; the transfer to Trintech in the U.S., the types or identity of third parties acting as controllers to which Trintech discloses that Personal Data, the purposes for which it does so; and the choices and means offered by Trintech for limiting the use and disclosure of their Personal Data, and about the right of individuals to access their Personal Data.
 Notice will be provided in clear and conspicuous language when individuals are first asked to provide Personal Data to Trintech, or as soon as practicable thereafter, and in any event before Trintech uses the information for a purpose other than that for which it was originally collected or discloses it for the first time to a third party.